XiaoChen1992/CPSCI-307/README.md

 ### Final Project

 You are **ENCOURAGED** to use AI tools for your final project, but you **NEED** to provide your prompt history to me, **otherwise you will lose 5%** of your final project score.
+For example, if you final project's score is 90, because of missing prompt history, the score will drop to $90\times0.95=85.5$.
 Here is a prompt history [example](https://github.com/XiaoChen1992/CPSCI-307/blob/main/project_example/prompt_history_example.pdf).
-For example, if you final project's score is 90, because of missing prompt history, the score will drop to $90\times0.95=85.5$

 **THIS POLICY APPLIES ONLY TO THIS CLASS!!!** For other classes, follow the academic integrity policy of that class or ask your professor.